uheal/machine-translation-models/README.md

 ---

-This project is part of our ongoing efforts to leverage technology in bridging language barriers in healthcare.
+Uheal project is part of an ongoing effort to leverage technology in bridging language barriers in healthcare.
 We aim to make healthcare more accessible and effective for diverse populations worldwide.